AutoSpec: Automated Generation of Neural Network Specifications: Abstract

 \section{Abstract}

-The increasing adoption of neural networks in learning-augmented systems highlights the importance of model safety and robustness, particularly in safety-critical domains.
-Despite progress in the formal verification of neural networks, current practices require users to \textit{manually} define model specifications---properties that dictate expected model behavior in various scenarios.
-This manual process, however, is prone to human error, limited in scope, and time-consuming.
-In this paper, we introduce \sys, the first framework to \textit{automatically} generate comprehensive and accurate specifications for neural networks in learning-augmented systems.
-We also propose the first set of metrics for assessing the accuracy and coverage of model specifications, establishing a benchmark for future comparisons.
-Our evaluation across four distinct applications shows that \sys outperforms human-defined specifications as well as two baseline approaches introduced in this study.
+The increasing adoption of neural networks in learning-augmented systems highlights the growing need for model safety and robustness, especially in safety-critical domains.
+While recent advances in neural network verification offer formal guarantees on worst-case behavior, existing approaches require users to manually define model specifications---an error-prone, incomplete, and time-consuming process.
+In this paper, we present \sys, the first comprehensive framework for automatically generating and evaluating neural network specifications for learning-augmented systems. \sys introduces a tree-based algorithm that adaptively partitions the input space to generate specification sets aligned with model behavior, as well as a statistical certification framework that provides rigorous accuracy guarantees for each specification.
+We also propose a principled evaluation framework that defines interpretable metrics for specification accuracy and coverage, establishing a benchmark for future research.
+Experiments across four diverse applications show that \sys outperforms both manually defined specifications and existing baseline algorithms, improving the F1 score by up to 53\% over human-defined specifications and 73\% over the strongest baseline.